 Any DNR contribution to the Interagency GIS and IT Mapping Application development and support is included as an Annual Fixed Cost.
-This support may include, but is not limited to: Alaska Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Table 11: Annual Fixed Costs - DNR bills AFS.
+This support may include, but is not limited to: Alaska Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Alaska Protecting Agencies work closely with each other to provide services that benefit all wildland fire agencies.
+Support for some of these services is cross-billed through this agreement and documented in Table 11, Table 12, and Table 13.